qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

    defined for photographs will be used for non-image documents such as movies, text documents, and sound files.
 If not checked the path rules will only apply to photographs and other documents will ignore the Base Path parameter.
-G. **Save settings**: If the checkbox is checked the values for the associated parameters will be saved for the next session when the window is closed or when the **[Save]** button below is pressed.
+G. **Remember settings**: If the checkbox is checked the values for the associated parameters will be saved for the next session when the window is closed or when the **[Save]** button below is pressed.
 H. **Reset values**: Resets the values on this line to the default setting.
-I. **Restore faults**: This will reset all of the fields to their default settings.
+I. **Restore defaults**: This will reset all of the fields to their default settings.
 It has the same effect as clicking all of the **[Reset]** buttons.
 J. **Save**: This will save the settings without closing the :guilabel:`Options` pane.